 The greatest asset of the scheme is the experience of the Educational Supervisors and their high quality practices.
 Our scheme offers opportunities in rural practices, from areas such as Anglesey in the North West, down to Newtown in Mid-Wales.
 Alternatively there are urban practices closer to Wrexham, Mold, and the border near Chester.

-Most Educational Supervisors have been welcoming young dentists to their practices for many years and their teams often include ex trainees (now looking much older!).
+Most Educational Supervisors on this scheme have been welcoming young dentists to their practices for many years and their teams often include ex trainees (now looking much older!).
 Their professional teams are very experienced in ensuring your first year will be memorable, safe and enjoyable.
 Within all the training practices you will be encouraged to provide the highest standard of dental care.
 There are opportunities to attend further courses organised by the Deanery in North Wales and to attend Consultant clinics where appropriate.

 The Day Release Course at Glan Clwyd Hospital has excellent facilities with an extensive library, IT suite and a dedicated hands-on training room.